-Unbridled advocacy for NAPLAN stems from the Australian Government's belief "that high stakes standardised measures of literacy achievement should be the centrepiece investment for improving the performance of the population" (Comber & Nixon, 2011, p.
-168).
-This conviction exists in many other countries, including the UK and USA.
-However, Comber and Nixon (2011) observe:

-while neo-liberal educational discourses suggest that delivering the same literacy outcomes is unproblematic - essentially a matter of will and effective teaching - it is clear that school populations are becoming increasingly culturally and linguistically diverse and that community, workplace and cultural literacy practices are changing at an unprecedented rate [italics in original]. (p.
+Unbridled advocacy for NAPLAN stems from the Australian Government's belief "that high stakes standardised measures of literacy achievement should be the centrepiece investment for improving the performance of the population" (Comber & while neo-liberal educational discourses suggest that delivering the same literacy outcomes is unproblematic - essentially a matter of will and effective teaching - it is clear that school populations are becoming increasingly culturally and linguistically diverse and that community, workplace and cultural literacy practices are changing at an unprecedented rate [italics in original]. (p.
 168)